glossner/Linkedin-Feed-Filter/README.md

 It also allows hiding of subscribed groups and filtering out political posts

-MAKE SURE to sort your feed by recent.
+It may be helpful to sort your feed by recent.

 ## Getting uBlock to run on feed updates